DDeShon/space-mobile-game/README.md

 ﻿# space-mobile-game
-A mobile space-shooter game made with html, css and JavaScript
+A mobile space-shooter game made with html, css and JavaScript.

+Currently working on multiple enemy types and interactions.